-While having a base of knowledge of what features to evaluate when choosing a set of irons can help you narrow your search, getting a proper fitting from a PGA Professional is an absolute must to find the right set of irons.
+While having a base of knowledge of what features to evaluate when choosing a set of irons can help you narrow your search, getting a proper fitting from a PGA Professional is important to find the right set of irons.

 Always remember the decision is yours and no one else’.
-The irons you buy should fit your eye, instill confidence and feel good.
+The irons you buy should fit your eye, instil confidence and feel good.

-Callaway’s 360 Face Cup Technology is a rim around the entire face that flexes at impact increasing ball speed and distance as a result.
+Callaway’s 360 Face Cup Technology is a rim around the entire face that flexes at impact increasing ball speeds and distance as a result.

-The Big Bertha irons are some of the sharpest looking irons out there as well.
+The Big Bertha iron sets are some of the sharpest looking out there as well.
 The smoked PVD finish and bottom two grooves that are painted white provide a contrast that reduces glare and gives you confidence.

 Big Bertha irons are available in the Recoil ESX, Recoil ZT9 or KBS Max 90 shafts.
 Other shaft options may be available for an upcharge.

-Though they are one of the more expensive options on the market, the Callaway Big Bertha irons are a great option for any beginner looking for the latest technology that affords forgiveness and distance.
+Though they are one of the more expensive options on the market, these irons are a great option for any beginner looking for the latest technology that affords forgiveness and distance.

 The HiBore crown moves the center of gravity low and deep for a higher launch than traditional irons.
 If you have trouble stopping the ball on the green, this is a great feature.